-COPP 228oC Computer Programming - C# I
+COPP 2280C Computer Programming - C# I

-4 Quarter Credit Hours This course teaches basic computer software development using the C# programming language.
+This course teaches basic computer software development using the C# programming language.
 It introduces the principles and techniques of object-oriented programming and explains the concepts as they relate to C#.
 Prerequisite: CGS 2461C.
 Lecture hours: 030.
 Lab hours: 020.
-Other hours: ooo.
+Other hours: 000.